 Complexity is messy, a single point of authority without checkpoints and feedback is dangerous.
 The Gaping Void opener makes this clear and doesn’t privilege any particular form, it all depends on context.
 The in-text picture was taken from the summit of Tryfan some four years ago, looking towards the Bristly Ridge and Glyder Fach.
 It is an ambiguous landscape at the best of times, but with mist that ambiguity of multiplied.
 Walking on your own requires caution and multiple scanning and checkpoints; in a group of friends consultation and agreement reduce risk.

 But handling inherent ambiguity requires sufficient humility to work with others without the ultimate fall back of I will decide.
 It is about seeing things from multiple perspectives, holding options open for as long as possible.
 Of course, managing in ambiguity with multiple decision makers requires a degree of self-confidence, tempered by humility.
 An ability to be wrong and live with it.
 Those who need a prescription in all contexts lack the ability to handle essential ambiguity and this is, in essence (sic) restricted in the level to which they should be allowed to rise.
-Equality those who seek out ambiguity for the sake of it when order is established are wasting everyone’s time.
+Equality seeking out ambiguity for the sake of it when order is established wastes time.
 Context comes first then, and only then, action.
 More on this in future posts as I start to expand and explore my earlier work on leadership characteristics by Cynefin domain.